 In this course, led by critically acclaimed comedy writer Albert Samuels, students will participate in the in-process television pitch used by Samuels' cutting-edge improvisation group, Baby Wants Candy, including finalizing concept and script and developing a strong pitch.
-By the end of the semester, BWC will have a finished pitch package the group will present to Netflix, Amazon, Comedy Central and other networks/outlets.
-Students will develop their own original television concepts both in teams and individually, and also create shorter material - e.g., desk bits for late night shows, online content, etc.
+Students will also work with and be mentored by guest artists and will develop their own original television concepts both in teams and individually, and also create shorter material - e.g., desk bits for late night shows, online content, etc.

 Greg Kotis and Mark Hollmann, the Tony Award-winning writers of Urinetown The Musical, will lead a workshop in which students work in teams to write original 10-minute musicals.
 No experience necessary but each student will try their hand at writing book and lyrics and composing music and performing in the ten-minute musicals.
 We will study several points of craft including story structure, shaping material for an original musical, song structure, and the art of collaboration.
 Students will refine their understanding of these points throughout the practical work of writing the book, lyrics, and music of an original 10-minute musical.